MUTEMA J: This

 scale.

-gravamen of the application is essentially for the setting aside of
+The gravamen of the application is essentially for the setting aside

 naturally thereafter, endeavoured to persuade the Court to invoke

-Rule 4C(a) and condone the departure from the provisions of the Rules
+R4C(a) and condone the departure from the provisions of the rules

 flouted.

-the non-attachment of the draft order, he insisted that one was
+Regarding the non-attachment of the draft order he insisted that one

-attached to the application.
-He submitted that, in any event, when
+was attached to the application.
+He submitted that in any event, when

 the objection pertaining thereto was raised in the respondent's